 For more on this decision, see our arbitration team’s blog post here.

 In Crowden and Crowden v QBE Insurance (Europe) Ltd EWHC 2597 (Comm) the Commercial Court found in favour of the Defendant insurer on the disputed construction of an “insolvency” exclusion in a professional indemnity insurance policy.
-The case is … Continue reading
+The case is a useful reminder of the approach which the English Courts take to the construction of exclusions in insurance contracts.
+Continue reading